 AAA provides security for a distributed internet environment by allowing any client with the proper credentials to connect securely to protected application servers from anywhere on the Internet.
-This feature incorporates the three security features of authentication, authorization, and auditing.
-Authentication enables the NetScaler ADC to verify the client's credentials, either locally or with a third-party authentication server, and allow only approved users to access protected servers.
+This feature incorporates the three security features of AAA.
+Authentication enables the NetScaler appliance to verify the client’s credentials, either locally or with a third-party authentication server, and allow only approved users to access protected servers.
 Authorization enables the ADC to verify which content on a protected server it should allow each user to access.
-Auditing enables the ADC to keep a record of each user's activity on a protected server.
+Auditing enables the ADC to keep a record of each user’s activity on a protected server.

 To understand how AAA works in a distributed environment, consider an organization with an intranet that its employees access in the office, at home, and when traveling.
 The content on the intranet is confidential and requires secure access.
 Any user who wants to access the intranet must have a valid user name and password.
 To meet these requirements, the ADC does the following:

 - Redirects the user to the login page if the user accesses the intranet without having logged in.

 - Collects the user’s credentials, delivers them to the authentication server, and caches them in a directory that is accessible through LDAP.

 - Verifies that the user is authorized to access specific intranet content before delivering the user’s request to the application server.

 - Maintains a session timeout after which users must authenticate again to regain access to the intranet.
 (You can configure the timeout.)